DIMITRI P. AGAMANOLIS, M. D. Akron Childrens Hospital Northeast Ohio Medical University Neuropathology

 Polymicrogyria

-In polymicrogyria (PMG), the surface of the cerebral hemispheres shows multiple small bumps -it has been likened to Morocco leather- suggesting an excessive number of gyri.
-The number of cortical layers varies from 2 to 4 (most commonly 4).
-Different layer patterns may be present in the same brain.
-The cortical layers are irregularly over-folded and the molecular layer is fused, eliminating sulci and trapping leptomeningeal vessels.
+The cortical layers are irregularly over-folded (festooned) and the molecular layer is fused, eliminating sulci and trapping leptomeningeal vessels.
 PMG can be diffuse or focal, bilateral or unilateral, symmetric or asymmetric.
 About two thirds of PMG are perisylvian.
 Other topographies are less common.
-Some cases of PMG show also periventricular gray matter heterotopias and other brain malformations, such as abnormal Sylvian fissures, agenesis of the corpus callosum, and cerebellar hypoplasia.
-Patients with PMG have and seizures, severe psychomotor retardation, and other neurological abnormalities.
+Some cases of PMG have also periventricular nodular heterotopias and other brain malformations, such as abnormal Sylvian fissures, agenesis of the corpus callosum, and cerebellar hypoplasia.
+Patients with PMG may have hemiparesis or quadriparesis, seizures, severe psychomotor retardation, and other neurological abnormalities, depending on the type, localization, and extent of the pathology.

 The etiology and pathogenesis of PMG are diverse.
-Some forms of PMG are acquired and are caused by disruptions.
-PMG often occurs with fetal cytomegalovirus infection and prenatal hypoxic-ischemic encephalopathy, including vascular problems related to twinning.
+Some forms of PMG are acquired and are caused by prenatal hypoxic-ischemic insults.
 In such cases, layer five is damaged and layers superficial to it overfold and fuse.
 The damage probably occurs either after neuronal migration is completed or following the migration of layer six neurons.
 In the latter case, layer four, three, and two neurons pass through the damaged layer five and are arranged in an abnormal fashion superficial to it.
-The disruptive pathogenesis of polymicrogyria is supported by animal experiments.
-PMG is frequently seen in vascular territories or watershed areas, and in the borders of porencephalic cysts and schizencephaly.
+PMG is frequently seen in vascular territories, especially the MCA, or watershed areas, and in the borders of porencephalic cysts and schizencephaly.
 Some patients have schizencephaly in one hemisphere and PMG in the same vascular territory in the other hemisphere.
-The association of PMG and schizencephaly is so close that the two entities are considered as part of a spectrum.
-A recent study shows that the order of cortical layers in PMG is preserved but there is loss of neurons and fusion of the molecular layer.
-These findings imply that PMG is not caused by an abnormality of neuronal migration and support its disruptive pathogenesis in most cases.
+PMG is also frequently seen in prenatal CMV and less frequently other infections.
+CMV has a predilection for the walls of the lateral ventricles and, if it occurs early in gestation, destroys stem cells and radial glial cells located in this zone.
+Destruction of these critical elements can impair neurogenesis and neuronal migration.